c0rvidkn1ght/c0rvidkn1ght/README.md

 -IF YOU'RE LIKE 12 OR SOMETHING.
 You really shouldn't be on the internet.
   -PEOPLE WHO ARE 12 AND YOUNGER.
 Internet is really dangerous -People who are BODILY 12 and below
+  -(I KNOW THIS FROM EXPERIENCE, THE INTERNET IS REALLY BAD FOR 12 YR OLDS, LIKE REALLY REALLY BAD)

 -People who ship people in real life even if they're NOT in a relationship...
 THEY'RE REAL PEOPLE WITH ACTUAL FEELINGS.